 Growth Acceleration Starting Grid

-Sellerant’s Growth Acceleration Starting Grid measures revenue opportunities and produces sales KPIs (key performance indicators).
-The grid provides data-driven revenue projections for 90-day sales sprints, and enables you to set goals for lead generation and sales development.
+Sellerant’s Growth Acceleration Starting Grid evaluates revenue potential and generates sales performance indicators.
+This tool provides data-backed revenue projections for quarterly sprints while helping establish lead generation and sales development targets.

 Artificial Intelligence

-According to Xactly, automating sales forecasting with AI “ensures more reliable and consistent results.
-Businesses that harness both human and technological power can consistently improve sales by optimizing strategy and customer satisfaction.”
+According to Xactly, AI-powered sales forecasting "delivers more reliable and consistent outcomes.
+Organizations leveraging both human expertise and AI technology can continuously improve performance by optimizing strategy and customer satisfaction."

 Forecasting Sales for Your Startup